The Violent Years: Production

 The film's working title was "Teenage Killers".
-Although the opening credits indicate that Headliner Productions copyrighted the film in 1956, it is not included in the Copyright Catalog.
+The opening credits indicate that Headliner Productions copyrighted the film in 1956.
 The Violent Years was actually based on the story by Roy Reid.

-Critical reception
+Reception and legacy

-Film historian Leonard Maltin savaged the picture: "Tawdry and preachy, with wooden-Indian acting all around...Fans of the one, the only, Ed Wood are in for a treat; however, if it's another Clockwork Orange you're expecting, bring plenty of salt!"
+Film historian Leonard Maltin savaged the picture giving it a rare BOMB rating calling it "tawdry and preachy" with "wooden acting all around..."

-In popular culture

 The industrial metal band Ministry incorporated many lines of the film's dialogue in their song "So What?" from the 1989 album The Mind Is a Terrible Thing to Taste.
 Long stretches of the judge's monologue are used in two different parts of the song ("you have had all that money can give you...", "kill for a thrill", etc), as well as multiple characters' readings of the song's titular line.

 The film was mocked on a 1994 episode of Mystery Science Theater 3000 (Season 6, Episode 10).
 Subjects for jokes included the occasionally wooden acting, the same car-on-road shots being repeated, and the judge's rambling closing monologue.